 Kiara starts dubbing for 'Satyaprem Ki Katha'; comes in her Maybach

-MUMBAI: After an early teaser and the first single 'Naseeb Se', the latest news from the upcoming musical romantic comedy 'Saytaprem Ki Katha' is that Kiara Advani has started dubbing for it.
+MUMBAI: After an early teaser and the first single 'Naseeb Se', the latest news from the upcoming musical romantic comedy 'Satyaprem Ki Katha' is that Kiara Advani has started dubbing for it.

 Kiara was spotted arriving at the dubbing studio in Bandra in her swanky new Mercedes Maybach.
 She happily posed for the paparazzi as she stepped out of her car.
 Her look, though, was casual and cool.
 She was wearing a white tee with a printed jacket and bottoms.